david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 		gvawatermark ! fpsdisplaysink video-sink=xvimagesink sync=false
 	```

 In this pipeline:

 1. `gvadetect` detects the ROIs in the video and outputs ROIs with the appropriate attributes (person, vehicle, bike) according to its model-proc **on every 10th frame, due to `inference-interval=10`**.
-	**2. `gvatrack` tracks each object detected by `gvadetect`**.
+	*`gvatrack` tracks each object detected by `gvadetect`
 2. `gvadetect` ROIs are used as inputs for the `gvaclassify` model.
 3. `gvaclassify` classifies the ROIs and outputs additional attributes according to model-proc, **but skips classification for already classified objects for 10 frames, using tracking information from `gvatrack` to determine whether to classify an object**:
 	* `object-class` tells `gvalcassify` which ROIs to classify.
 	* `object-class=vehicle` classifies ROIs that have the 'vehicle' attribute.
 4. `gvawatermark` displays the ROIs and their attributes.

 You're done building and running this pipeline.
 The next exercise shows you how to publish your results to a .`.json`.